Khloé Kardashian Shockingly Isn't Ruling Out Having Another Baby With Tristan Thompson

 Advertisement

 “Coming from the guy who, when we were together, I don’t think bought me one thing,” Khloé jokes on the phone with Thompson, who admits he was “el cheapo” during their relationship.
-He is currently in the middle of an $82 million NBA contract, but okay.
+He is currently in the middle of an approximately £67 million NBA contract, but okay.

 “I just want to be really smart and not have any of these lines blurred,” admits Khloé.
 “It’s just very confusing.”